 ANNEX II DATA TO BE EXCHANGED

 This draft Annex should be reviewed and where appropriate details added.

+It should be titled “Information to be exchanged” for consistency with the definition of “information” and title of the Agreement.

 Note that Innocent passage does not take place in the EEZ, UNCLOS defines it as taking place in the territorial sea.
 There is transit through the EEZ and innocent passage through the Territorial Sea.
 This should be amended.